kroogz7/TO-Prototype/README.md

 # TO-Prototype
-This is my first project using Distilbert, PDFPY2  and some basic Python Programming
+This is my first project using Distilbert, pypdf2  and some basic Python script